Letter from the President

 Jack J. Huck Continuing Education Center

 The Jack J. Huck Continuing Education Center is home to the Continuing Education Division, whose goal is to provide opportunities for lifelong learning.
-Continuing education provides training opportunities for business, industry and health care professionals, as well as non-credit classes for the community.
-The Continuing Education Center has a variety of classrooms, computer labs and a 75-seat auditorium, making the CEC a perfect venue for collaborating with SCC for customized training.
-SCC can be your partner for hosting your next conference, or for attending one of our many open-to-public workforce development workshops.
-We offer face-to-face and online classes in driver education and traffic licensing and safety.
+Continuing education provides training opportunities for business, industry, and healthcare professionals, as well as non-credit classes for the community.
+The Continuing Education Center has a variety of classrooms, computer labs, and a 75-seat auditorium.
 The CEC also has a fully functioning kitchen for culinary classes and plenty of space for classes in arts and crafts.
 This facility also has the unique benefit of adjustable walls on the third floor, allowing for a large-capacity meeting space.

 Within the CEC is the SCC Entrepreneurship Center.
-This center is a valuable resource for anyone interested in starting their own business.
-You will have an office suite, resources and assistance from staff to help you launch your own business.
+Start-up businesses join SCC’s Focus Suites to develop a business plan and gain valuable experience before securing space outside of the College.
+Start-ups have an office suite, resources, and assistance from staff to help them launch their own business.
 The entire third floor of the Entrepreneurship Center is dedicated to these small-business Focus Suites.

 SCC’s campus in Milford, a community of approximately 2,000, is located on the southeast edge of the city on State Street.
 Milford, a community in Seward County, is located approximately 22 miles west of Lincoln on Interstate 80, then four miles south on Highway 6.
-The campus includes several classroom buildings, including the Eicher Technical Center and the recently completed Crete Carrier Diesel Technology & Welding Center; Prairie Hall, a three-story residence hall that opened in fall 2019; and Meadow Hall, a three-story residence hall that opened in fall 2021.
-Cafeteria services, Welsh Center, gymnasium and fitness center provide students with many amenities.
-The original campus, known as Nebraska State Trade School, enrolled five students in May 1941.
-Today, the Milford Campus is home to approximately 850 students who are enrolled in 29 Programs of Study.
+The campus has several classroom buildings, including the Eicher Technical Center, the Crete Carrier Diesel Technology & Welding Center, the Professional Truck Driver Training building, and the John Deere Tech building.
+Prairie Hall, a three-story residence hall that opened in fall 2019, and Meadow Hall, a three-story residence hall that opened in fall 2021, offer modern housing amenities to students.
+Cafeteria services, Welsh Center, gymnasium, and fitness center provide students with many amenities.
+The Milford Campus is home to approximately 900 students who are enrolled in nearly 30 Programs of Study.

 Consumer Information/Student Right-to-Know